SMEs and the Rule of Law in Africa: legal developments, regulatory challenges and prospective solutions

 Venue: Jones Day, 300 New Jersey Avenue, NW, Washington, DC 20001

-While accessing capital and financing is among the most important obstacle to firm growth, some of the pressing legal and regulatory issues include among others: corruption; obtaining business permits (which in some cases can take long); lack of dispute settlement mechanisms and inefficient court systems.
+While accessing capital and financing is among the most important obstacle to SME growth, some of the pressing legal and regulatory issues include among others: corruption; obtaining business permits (which in some cases can take long); lack of dispute settlement mechanisms and inefficient court systems.
 The cost of compliance - for example for tax and labour laws, and health and safety regulations - is also said to be great for SMEs and comparatively higher than bigger companies.
-There are also sector-specific legal and regulatory issues that affect the SME sector (e.g. in agriculture, energy or 'financial-technology).
-An unfavourable regulatory and legal environment can dissuade investors and slow growth.
+Moreover, there are also sector-specific legal and regulatory issues that affect the SME sector (e.g. in agriculture, energy or 'financial-technology).

-What are the key legal and regulatory issues affecting SMEs in Africa?
+What concrete examples help illustrate legal and regulatory issues affecting SMEs in Africa?
 What does an enabling legal and regulatory environment for SMEs look like?
 What is the effect of an unfavourable regulatory and legal environment on investors and SME growth?
 Are local SMEs at a competitive disadvantage compared to international SMEs and investors, or are rules and regulations the same and equally enforced for everyone?
-What is the cost of compliance to African SMEs, and is compliance bad for business?
+What is the cost of compliance to African SMEs?
 What solutions are in place to address the abovementioned legal and regulatory issues, and how can other countries learn from these?
 What is the role of Governments and the private sector in developing a better SME sector in Africa?
 What are the incentives or disincentives for progress?
 And how is the Rule of Law - through principles such as legal certainty and access to justice - important for the SME sector?

 NOTE THE EVENT IS FREE TO ATTEND, BUT PLACES ARE LIMITED.
 CLICK TO REGISTER